-- i) all drinks should be served in toughened glass or other recognised safety products, and ii) no conventional glass bottles whether open or sealed, should be given to customers, whether at the bar or by staff service to any area away from the bar. - 7.4 The Board is aware that the amended policy in relation to amplified music in licensed premises has been in place since September 2016.
-The Board sought the views of consultees as to whether the Board should commence the ingathering of information on the effectiveness of its policy since the change in 2016 and whether an evaluation and specific review of this aspect of the Board's policy should be undertaken.
-Following consideration of consultation responses, the Board has agreed that whilst the current policy remains unchanged, an evaluation and review of the policy will be undertaken within the tenure of the current Board. - 7.5 The Board recognises that all applications should be considered on their own merits.
-Any condition attached to a licence will be derived either from the licenceholder's operating plan or a representation and will be tailored to each individual premises.
+- i) all drinks should be served in toughened glass or other recognised safety products, and - ii) no conventional glass bottles whether open or sealed, should be given to customers, whether at the bar or by staff service to any area away from the bar. - 7.4 The Board is aware that the amended policy in relation to existing policy on amplified music in licensed premises was consulted upon in has been in place since Septembe 2016.
+The Board sought the views of consultees as to whether the Board should commence the ingathering of information on the will continue to monitor the effectiveness of its this part of the policy since the change in 2016 and whether an evaluation and specific review of this aspect of the Board's policy should be undertaken.
+Following consideration of consultation responses, the Board has agreed that whilst the current policy will remain unchanged, and an evaluation and review of the policy will be undertaken within the tenure of the current Board.